traefik/traefik/docs/content/reference/static-configuration/cli-ref.md

 The address of the Consul server (Default: ```http://127.0.0.1:8500```)

 `--providers.consulcatalog.endpoint.datacenter`:
-Datacenter to use.
-If not provided, the default agent datacenter is used
+Data center to use.
+If not provided, the default agent data center is used

 `--providers.consulcatalog.endpoint.endpointwaittime`:
 WaitTime limits how long a Watch will block.
 If not provided, the agent default values will be used (Default: ```0```)

-`--providers.consulcatalog.endpoint.httpauth`:
-Auth info to use for http access

 `--providers.consulcatalog.endpoint.httpauth.password`:
 Basic Auth password